leeenglestone/GoodyOrBaddy/README.md

 # GoodyOrBaddy
-An experiment in Machine Learning visual classification using Microsofts ML.NET and Azure Function
+An experiment in Machine Learning image classification using Microsoft ML.NET from an Azure Function

 ## Project Setup